 We ran our speed test for CyberGhost using the “Choose my server” profile because it is the closest to that of other VPN providers for comparison purposes.
 We were happy with their results.
 The speed of their VPN network was good.
 Like all VPN services, there was some loss in connection speed.
 However, it was not as large as we thought it would be since CyberGhost uses 256-bit encryption for all of their connection profiles.

-As you can see from the images above, the encrypted connection lowered our base ISP download speed from 69.51 Mb/s to 54.94 Mb/s.
-This is a drop of about 20% to a server in Atlanta, Ga.
-This is an acceptable loss for the peace of mind that their higher strength encryption brings us.
-Furthermore, it is on par with other premium providers.
+As you can see from the images above, the encrypted connection lowered our base ISP download speed from 133.93 Mb/s to 127.11 Mb/s.
+This is a drop of about 5% to a server in Atlanta, Ga.
+That’s excellent performance and a fair trade off for the peace of mind that their higher strength encryption brings us.
+Furthermore, it is on par and in most cases faster than other leading VPN providers.